chaindrium-inc/Blossom-SummerSchool-2019/README.md

 diese Felder beeinflussen/auslesen.

-#### Aufgabe 1:
+#### Exercise 1:
-- Erstellen Sie eine Datei (`deploy_potato.py`) die den `potato` Smart Contract mit der von Ihnen generierten Adresse auf der Blockchain erstellt
+- Write code (`deploy_potato.py`) that deploys the `potato` Smart Contract on blockchain
-- Geben Sie dem Constructor des `potato` Smart Contracts
-	- sowohl einen `string name` der den Namen der Kartoffel darstellt (https://de.wikipedia.org/wiki/Liste_von_Kartoffelsorten)
-	- die addresse des producers ist automatisch der ersteller des Smart Contracts (`producer = msg.sender` im Constructor des Smart Contracts)
-- erzeugen Sie eine Transaktion die den Contract auf der Blockchain erstellt
-- geben Sie den Hash der Transaktion am Ende Ihres Skriptes aus

-- Erzeugen Sie einen `potato` Smart Contract auf der Blockchain
+- Ensure that all the variables required for the `potato` Smart Contract contractor is provided
+	- For `string name`, you could use the name of a potato from  (https://de.wikipedia.org/wiki/Liste_von_Kartoffelsorten)
+	- The address of the producers is automatically set to the one executing the transaction.
+See `potato` Smart Contract where `producer = msg.sender` in the constructor does that.
+- Also print the transaction id
+- Execute the file to create a `potato` smart contract

-#### Aufgabe 2:
+#### Exercise 2:
-- Erstellen Sie eine Datei (`send_potato.py`) die den `potato` Smart Contract an die Fabrik sendet
-- Senden Sie den in Aufgabe 1 erzeugten `potato` Smart Contract an die Fabrik
+- Write code (`send_potato_to_factory.py`) to send the `potato` Smart Contract to the factory
+- Execute the function to send the potato to the factory
+- Note: Create a separate address for the factory and keep a copy of the address as well as the private key for Exercise 4

-#### Aufgabe 3:
+#### Exercise 3:
-- Erstellen Sie eine Datei (`produce_vodka.py`) die auf dem `potato` Smart Contract die Methode `to_vodka` aufruft
+- Write code (`produce_vodka.py`) to call the function `to_vodka` in the `potato` Smart Contract
-- Benutzen Sie die Datei um aus der in Aufgabe 1 erzeugten Kartoffel Wodka zu machen
+- Execute the function to convert the potato into vodka

-#### Aufgabe 4:
+#### Exercise 4:
-- Senden Sie (in dem Fall die Fabrik) den Wodka an den Konsumenten
-	- verwenden Sie hierzu das Skript aus Aufgabe 2
+- Write code (`send_vodka_to_consumer.py`) to send the vodka from the factory to the consumer
+	- Note that the factory and consumer address is right
+	- Execute it to send the vodka to the consumer

-#### Aufgabe 5:
+#### Exercise 5:
-- Erstellen Sie eine Datei (`get_potato_information.py`) die die Methoden `is_vodka`, `get_producer`, `get_factory`, `get_name` aufruft und das Ergebnis in der Konsole anzeigt.
+- Write code (`get_potato_information.py`) that calls the methods `is_vodka`, `get_producer`, `get_factory`, `get_name` and dispalys the results in the console.
-- Führen Sie die Datei aus und überprüfen Sie ob alle Informationen korrekt sind

-Viel Spass und Erfolg :)
+- Check if all the displayed information is correct

+Have fun :)